System Social Worker/Homeless Liaison

 • Serves on community committees to help provide resources for families

-• Develops programs to service students and families in need
+• Develops programs to serve students and families in need

 • Is a mandated reporter to protect children being abused or neglected